American Express® Green Card review

 An entry-level Amex charge card that earns Membership Rewards points.

 Please note: This card has been discontinued and is not currently available.

 The American Express® Green Card is an entry-level charge card that offers simple rewards: 2x Membership Rewards points through American Express Travel and 1x points on all other purchases.
 For the first year you get a $0 annual fee, reverting to $95 in your second year.

 Redeem your Membership Rewards points for dining, shopping or travel rewards, typically for up to 1% back in value.

 Membership Rewards points.

 Earn 2x Membership Rewards points when you book through American Express Travel and 1x points on all other purchases.
 Redeem your points for dining, shopping and travel rewards.
-The points you earn with this card can appear weak compared with the Premier Rewards Gold Card from American Express by American Express, which earns you 3x points on flights, 2x points at US restaurants, gas stations and supermarkets and 1x points on everything else.
-But keep in mind that the Gold Card costs $195 a year, versus the Green Card’s $95.
+The points you earn with this card can appear weak compared to the American Express® Gold Card, which lets you earn 3x points on eligible flights, 4x points at restaurants, 4x points at US supermarkets on up to $25,000 per calendar year in purchases (then 1x points) and 1x points on everything else.
+But keep in mind that the American Express® Gold Card costs $250 a year (see rates & fees), versus the American Express® Green Card‘s $95.